Addika1630/metta-task/task/INSIGHTS.md

 ### Intoroduction
-This document provides key insights from the interactive dashboard built to analyze developers' performance based on their pull request (PR) workflows.
-The goal is to identify bottlenecks and areas for improvement in the development process.
+  This report presents an exploratory analysis of pull request metrics to evaluate developer performance and workflow efficiency.
+By examining merge rates, PR timelines, and review cycles, we uncover key patterns and bottlenecks.
+The insights and recommendations aim to optimize code integration, reduce delays, and enhance team collaboration.
+You can explore the Interactive Dashboard [here](https://developer-performance.streamlit.app/)

 ### Exploratory Data Analysis (EDA)